 Marriage is not to be entered into unadvisedly or lightly, and as such, the couple engages in pre-marital counseling with the officiating priest prior to the celebration and blessing of the marriage.

 A marriage ceremony that takes place at Christ Church implies an ongoing relationship with the couple and the church.
-Persons who wish to be married in Christ Church must be a member for one year, or be the child of one who has been a member for at least one year.
+Persons who wish to be married in Christ Church must be a member for one year, or be the child of one who has been a member for at least one year before a wedding can be scheduled.

 We thank you, Father, for the water of Baptism.
 In it we are buried with Christ in his death.
 By it we share in his resurrection.
 Through it we are reborn by the Holy Spirit.